Last month I put up a short blog and infographic about how to perfect your funding application.

 1. Write with passion about your work.
 Be factual, but also be enthusiastic & positive.

 “If you don’t believe in the work and the difference it will make, it’s unlikely the funder will either”.
-Although it’s not something funders will assess, an application that is written in an engaging and passionate way will certainly stand out.
-Just make sure you also provide the necessary facts!
+Although passion alone is never going to get you a grant, an application that is written in an engaging and passionate way will certainly stand out.
+It’s all about finding the right balance between providing the necessary facts, and showing your commitment and knowledge.

 2. Read the criteria carefully!
 “It’s amazing how many people don’t…”

-This is something funders say all the time!
-You don’t need to read everything published on every fund you look at.
-But once you have narrowed down the field, reading the full guidance can save you time or even wasted effort before committing to fill in the form.
+This is a common gripe among funders.
+To be clear, you don’t need to read everything published on every fund you look at.
+Your best bet is to speak to us first if you can, and discuss your idea..
+But once you have narrowed down the field, going through available guidance again can save you time, flag up any potential issues, or even save wasted effort if you spot a show-stopper in there.

 3. Share your users’ perspectives

-Getting some ‘user voices’ into your application can be very powerful, and talking about their ‘journey’ through your project is a great way to show the positive outcomes of your work.
+Getting some ‘user voices’ into your application can be very powerful, and it’s something we look for in all applications.
+We want to see that your work is led by the people it is for.
+Talking about their ‘journey’ through your project is also a great way to show the positive outcomes of your work.

 4. Edit, edit, edit…